Particular/docs.particular.net/nservicebus/hosting/windows-service.md

 NOTE: Note the use of `Environment.UserInteractive` to provide a dual console/service experience. ie this process can be executed from the command line or run as a Windows Service.

-## Bootstrapping Nuget
+## Bootstrapping NuGet

-There is a [Bootstrapping starter package](http://www.nuget.org/packages/NServiceBus.Bootstrap.WindowsService) on nuget that automates most of the above code.
+There is a [Bootstrapping starter package](http://www.nuget.org/packages/NServiceBus.Bootstrap.WindowsService) on NuGet that automates most of the above code.

 ### How to use

-Create a new Console Application (**.net 4.5 or higher**) and install the nuget package.
+Create a new Console Application (**.net 4.5 or higher**) and install the NuGet package.
 A minimal NServiceBus configuration will be setup for you along with a `ProgramService.cs` class that can be used as both a interactive console for development purposes and a windows service for production use.

 **Note that it will also delete the default `Program.cs` since it is superseded by `ProgramService.cs`**

-### Single use nuget
+### Single use NuGet

-This is a "single use nuget".
+This is a "single use NuGet".
 So it after install, and adding code to your project, it will remove itself.
 Since it is single use there will never be any "upgrade", this is a "use and then own the code" approach.

 ### For new self hosting applications

-This nuget helps you get started on a new self hosted NServiceBus application.
-If you have an existing NServiceBus project you have probably already solved the problems this nuget attempts to address.
+This NuGet helps you get started on a new self hosted NServiceBus application.
+If you have an existing NServiceBus project you have probably already solved the problems this NuGet attempts to address.

 ### In Memory Persistence

-This nuget configures everything to be in memory.
+This NuGet configures everything to be in memory.
 The reason is that it makes no assumptions about your choice of persistence and it also aims to be run-able with no other dependencies.

 WARNING: Choose a durable persistence before deploying to production.